 First of all, this hike is all the way to the top of Little Cottonwood Canyon in the Albion Basin.
 Parking is extremely limited.
-In fact, you are stopped at the gate and told lots of rules about not parking on the road and there are only about 50 parking spots.
-On the weekends, they will ask you to take the shuttle (which makes a trip every 20 minutes) rather than try to park.
-Parking alongside the road anywhere is strictly forbidden– and they are serious about it.
+There are only about 50 parking spots.
+In fact, there is a gate where you will be told lots of rules about not parking on the road.
+On the weekends, they will ask you to take the shuttle rather than try to park.
+Parking alongside the road anywhere is strictly forbidden, and they are serious about it.
 There was a snippy lady that told us we couldn’t even pull to the side and wait for a car to leave, but that we had to turn around and drive back!
-Of course, it was Saturday morning– probably their busiest time.
+Of course, it was Saturday morning, which is probably their busiest time.

 Take Little Cottonwood Canyon road to the very end.
 You will come to a booth where the pavement ends.
 The summer road begins here and is dirt.
 You’ll follow it for 2.5 miles to the end and Cecret Lake parking is here.
 The Summer Road opens near the beginning of July.
 You will want to check when it’s open or you will end up hiking the 2.5 miles of dirt road to get to the trailhead.